gcalab/files/Methods in Molecular Biology/Viruses/ReadMe.md

 colabfold_batch --amber --random-seed 42 --templates --num-recycle 3 --use-gpu-relax $fasta_file output
 ```
 > [!TIP]
-> You can run LocalColabFold using the helper script `run_colab.sh` the [project/](https://github.com/gcalab/files/tree/master/Methods%20in%20Molecular%20Biology/Viruses/project) folder, with the command: `./run_colab.sh "data/fasta/*" "output/"` to iterate over fasta files in a user defined input folder and output it to your desired path
+> You can run LocalColabFold using the helper script `run_colab.sh` in the [project/](https://github.com/gcalab/files/tree/master/Methods%20in%20Molecular%20Biology/Viruses/project) folder, with the command: `./run_colab.sh "data/fasta/*" "output/"` to iterate over fasta files in a user defined input folder and output it to your desired path

 [Explanation of input flags](https://github.com/YoshitakaMo/localcolabfold?tab=readme-ov-file#flags):
 + --amber: Refine structure through energy minimization.